AbnormalAndy/LearnGoWithTests/100DaysOfCodeProjects/calculator-100days/README.md

 What's the next number?
 3
 Type 'y' to continue calculating with 10.0, or type 'n' to start a new calculation:

+To-Do
+- Switch versus conditional statement to continue calculating or quit the program.